-Phase III trials require entry of large numbers of patients; some trials enroll thousands of patients.
-One of the groups may receive standard (the most accepted) treatment, so the new treatments can be directly compared.
-The group that receives the standard treatment is called the "control group. " For example, one group of patients (the control group) may receive the standard chemotherapy for a certain type of cancer, like mesothelioma, while another patient group may receive another type of chemotherapy that may or may not contain an investigational drug to see if this improves survival.
+Phase III trials require the entry of large numbers of patients; some trials enroll thousands of patients.
+One of the groups may receive standard (the most accepted) treatment so the new treatments can be directly compared.
+The group that receives the standard treatment is called the “control group.”
+For example, one group of patients (the control group) may receive the standard chemotherapy for a certain type of cancer, like mesothelioma, while another patient group may receive another type of chemotherapy that may or may not contain an investigational drug to see if this improves survival.
 All patients in Phase III trials are monitored closely for side effects, and treatment is discontinued if the side effects are too severe.

 Clinical Trial Objectives

 Researchers conduct studies of new treatments to answer the following questions:

 - Is the treatment likely to be helpful?

 - Does this new type of treatment work?

 - Does it work better than other treatments already available?